corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/cordapps/debugging-a-cordapp.md

 ### With the nodes in-process

-* Define a network using the node driver as per tutorial-integration-testing>
+* Define a network using the node driver as described in [Integration Testing](../../../corda-os/4.5/tutorial-integration-testing.md).

-* In your `DriverParameters`, ensure that `startNodesInProcess` is set to `true`
+* In your `DriverParameters`, ensure that `startNodesInProcess` is set to `true`.

-* Run the driver using the debugger
+* Run the driver using the debugger.

-* Set your breakpoints
+* Set your breakpoints.

 * Interact with your nodes.
-When execution hits a breakpoint, execution will pause>
+When execution hits a breakpoint, execution will pause.

+{{< note >}}
-* The nodes’ webservers always run in a separate process, and cannot be attached to by the debugger
+The nodes’ webservers always run in a separate process, and cannot be attached to by the debugger.
+{{< /note >}}

 ### With remote debugging

-* Define a network using the node driver as per tutorial-integration-testing>
+* Define a network using the node driver as described in [Integration Testing](../../../corda-os/4.5/tutorial-integration-testing.md).

-* In your `DriverParameters`, ensure that `startNodesInProcess` is set to `false` and `isDebug` is set to `true`
+* In your `DriverParameters`, ensure that `startNodesInProcess` is set to `false` and `isDebug` is set to `true`.
 * Run the driver.
 The remote debug ports for each node will be automatically generated and printed to the terminal.

   For example:

 ```none
 [INFO ] 11:39:55,471 [driver-pool-thread-0] (DriverDSLImpl.kt:814) internal.DriverDSLImpl.startOutOfProcessNode -
     Starting out-of-process Node PartyA, debug port is 5008, jolokia monitoring port is not enabled {}
 ```

 * Attach the debugger to the node of interest on its debug port:

-* In IntelliJ IDEA, create a new run/debug configuration of type `Remote`
+  * In IntelliJ IDEA, create a new run/debug configuration of type `Remote`.
-* Set the run/debug configuration’s `Port` to the debug port
+  * Set the run/debug configuration’s `Port` to the debug port.
-* Start the run/debug configuration in debug mode
+  * Start the run/debug configuration in debug mode.

-* Set your breakpoints
+* Set your breakpoints.
 * Interact with your node.
-When execution hits a breakpoint, execution will pause>
+When execution hits a breakpoint, execution will pause.

+{{< note >}}
-* The nodes’ webservers always run in a separate process, and cannot be attached to by the debugger
+The nodes’ webservers always run in a separate process, and cannot be attached to by the debugger.
+{{< /note >}}

 ## By enabling remote debugging on a node

 See [Enabling remote debugging](../node/node-commandline.md#enabling-remote-debugging).